Where is David Burgert?

 Show hosts Andy Viano and Justin Franz sat down on the ninth anniversary of David Burgert’s disappearance to talk about the series they spent more than 18 months putting together.
 Flathead Beacon Editor-in-Chief Kellyn Brown guides the conversation, which covers Justin and Andy’s theories about what happened back in 2011, what they learned from making the show and what they still want to know.

 Have a question about the show or any additional information to share?
-Email [email protected].
+Get in touch.

 Contact Us